betaflight/betaflight/.devcontainer/README.md

 These instructions are tested on Void Linux - no Mac OS or Windows.
 If you have issues creating the container on those platforms remove the `"--volume=/dev:/dev"` line.
-You will lose the HW access from teh container but you can still develop code as long as you flash with the betaflight app.
+You will lose the HW access from the container but you can still develop code as long as you flash with the betaflight app.